 Le Petit Cafe

 Nebotičnik is probably the most unique building in Ljubljana.
 It is certainly the most famous building for locals, besides Ljubljana Castle, of course.
 It was built in the 1930s and still retains the style of a forgotten but not too distant past.
+For a long time it was the tallest building in all of Yugoslavia.
 On the rooftop you’ll find this cafe with lovely views over the entire city and far beyond.

 Address: Štefanova ulica 1

 This isn’t your average cup of joe.
-They take their coffee seriously here, so if you like a little anthropology with your coffee this might be your favorite cafe in Ljubljana.
+They take their coffee seriously at Crno Zrno, so if you like a little anthropology with your coffee this might be your favorite cafe in Ljubljana.
 There’s a nice terrace, which helps because the rest of the cafe is pretty small.

 Address: Gornji trg 17